ejc043/nf_taiji/README.md

 Succeeded   : 10

 ```
-the output should look as so:
+the output directory should look as so:
 ```
 .
 ├── figures